-The Company had working capital of \$1,810,714 as at December 31, 2022 (March 31, 2022 - \$901,739).
+The Company had working capital of \$4,618,945 as at March 31, 2023 (2022 - \$901,739).

 The Company has not generated revenues from its operations to date.
-As at December 31, 2022, the Company has accumulated net losses of \$30,120,981 since inception and has working capital of \$1,810,714.
+As at March 31, 2023, the Company has accumulated net losses of \$30,652,991 since inception and has working capital of \$4,618,495.
 The Company is currently considering a number of different financing options.
-The operations of the Company have primarily been funded through the issuance of common shares and the Company will continue to rely on its ability to obtain adequate equity financing in the future.
+To date, the operations of the Company have primarily been funded through the issuance of common shares and the Company will continue to rely on its ability to obtain adequate equity financing in the future.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing on terms satisfactory to it or at all.
 If the Company raises additional financing through the issuance of shares from its treasury, control of the Company may change and existing shareholders will suffer additional dilution.
 See "Commitments" below.

 In February 2022, the Company closed a non-brokered private placement of \$1,750,000 debentures.
-The 2022 Debentures bear interest at 10% per annum and are secured by a general security agreement over all of the present and after-acquired personal property of the Company as well as a pledge of shares over IC Exploration Ltd. that holds the San Antonio, Goat Canyon, and Canelo properties in Arizona.
-In June 2022, the Company repaid \$250,000 of the Debentures plus interest through a combination of share issuances and cash at the request of the lender.
+The 2022 Debentures bear interest at 10% per annum and are secured by a general security agreement over all of the present and after-acquired personal property of the Company as well as a pledge of shares over IC Exploration Ltd., a subsidiary of the Company that holds indirectly the San Antonio, Goat Canyon, and Canelo properties in Arizona.
+In June 2022, the Company repaid \$250,000 of the 2022 Debentures plus interest through a combination of share issuances and cash at the request of the lender.
 In October 2022, the Company extended the maturity date of the 2022 Debentures, with a remaining principal amount of \$1,500,000, to December 31, 2023.
-The terms of the 2022 Debentures remain unchanged except for the increase of the conversion price from \$0.45 to \$0.55 per share.
+The terms of the 2022 Debentures remained unchanged except for an increase of the conversion price from \$0.45 to \$0.55 per share.
+See "Overview - Corporate Activities" above.